How to Thrift Shop for Menswear and Always Find What You Want

 Here’s an example: I am writing this post in early March, during the final days of winter.
 During the months of January and February, I have purchased a summer weight wool suit ($16.00), a lightweight linen sportscoat ($8.00), and (my favorite) a stylish linen safari jacket ($20.00) to be worn during the upcoming spring/summer.
 All were purchased second-hand on eBay and Poshmark.

 I reviewed my summer wardrobe in December and decided that these were the items I wanted to include for the upcoming summer.
 I started my online search in December.
 I also would be on the lookout for what I wanted when I stopped by my local thrift shops.
 Slowly, I found everything I was looking for over a three month period.
-If I had waited until the start of spring to start looking for these second-hand items, it is very unlikely that I would have them when I needed them.
+If I had waited until the start of spring to begin looking for these second-hand items, it is very unlikely that I would have them when I needed them.

 The earlier you start your search for the specific items you need in your wardrobe, the better.
 Try to start your search two seasons in advance.
 Build your winter wardrobe in spring and your summer wardrobe in late fall.
 While local thrift shops may imitate retail stores in selling clothing by the season, men’s suits, sportcoats, ties and dress shirts may be sold as they become available year-round.
 Second-hand resellers of men’s clothing on online marketplaces such as eBay and Poshmark.com tend to list everything they have to sell, regardless of the season.
 You will find lots of summer clothing for sale in winter and vice-versa.
 The prices tend to go up in the spring and fall when the demand for second-hand menswear goes up.
 By doing your shopping months in advance, you will have more time to find exactly what you need at the best price.